rafecolton/memory-dotfiles/README.md

 ### Configuring

-To configure the installation and usafe of `mdf`, edit the `.example.env` file and source it before installing.
+To configure the installation and usage of `mdf`, edit the `configure` file before installing.
 There are three environmental variables that the installation script depends on:

 1. `MDF_VAR_PATH`